gwen-williams/WeedsPy_MCMC/README.md

 PYTHON WeedsPy_MCMC.py
 ```

 All functions to carry out the `emcee` sampling are placed inside a Python class within the `WeedsPy_MCMC.py` Python script.
 Unfortunately, due to the nesting of the Gildas/Python `Sic` commands, any calls to the Gildas/CLASS terminal with `Sic` will not be recognised if placed in a secondary Python script that is then called by the primary Python script you run in the CLASS terminal.
-As such, the Python class that contains all the functions to carry out the analysis must be placed in the preamble of your main Python script.
+As such, the Python class that contains all the functions to carry out the analysis must be placed in the preamble of your main Python script, rather than used as a separate module.
 Example scripts are shown in the `example_scripts` directory of how you should structure your analysis script.

 The code is written to be run on a number of pixels consecutively, with a continuum brightness value per pixel.
 The x and y pixel coordinates should be saved in text files and read in in your script.
 Examples of this are shown in the `example_scripts/` sub-directory.
 The x and y pixel coordinates are currently required for the filenames of all files saved by the script (as detailed above).
 The `WeedsPy_MCMC_2params.py` scripts in the `example_scripts/` sub-directory shows an example script set-up for multiple pixels.
 The `WeedsPy_MCMC_4params.py` scripts in the `example_scripts/` sub-directory shows an example script set-up for one pixel.